wulfland/DeepDive/README.md

 </details>

-## Practice 2: Working with your history
+## Exercise 2: Working with your local history

 ### Set-up: